ligerfotis/H-AI_collab_game/README.md

+﻿# MazeRL v2
-﻿# Maze 3D version 2 Collaborative Learning on shared task
+##Collaborative Reinforcement Learning on Human-Computer shared task

 ### Description
 A human- RL agent collaborative game on a [graphical environment](https://github.com/ligerfotis/MazeUnity).
 This is an extension of [this work](https://github.com/ligerfotis/maze3d_collaborative).